hayleyw7/hayleyw7/README.md

 ### Projects

-Thus far, all of my repositories are school projects, illustrating my coding journey.
+Thus far, all of my repositories have been school projects, illustrating my coding journey.

-The largest programs and sites are pinned below.
+The largest programs & sites are pinned below.